LAKE FRONT Vacation Rental

 Fully equipped Kitchen with side by side refrigerator.

 Lake Winnipesaukee, Alton Bay, NH

-Swim Raft, Sandy Bottom Swim area, Fishing, Boating, Hiking etc.
+Swim Raft, Sandy Bottom Swim area, Fishing, Boating, Hiking, canoeing etc.

 Race Fans Welcome (Easy Loudon Access)

 Dock of the Bay

 There is a Hannaford's grocery store 2 miles from the house.
 There are also 2 Walmart Superstores (Rochester and Gilford) and a Market Basket (Rochester) within 10-12 miles.
 Don't load your car down with a weeks worth of food.
 Get enough for the first day and visit the store on Sunday.

 Alton Bay has a number of good restaurants:

 Sandy Point, 1/2 mile away, has always been known for Lobsters and Prime Ribs, but it is under new owners?
 Not near the top of the list this year

 Dockside in Alton Bay is old time décor, but the food is great.